-A St. Lucia International Trust designed for foreigners offers strong protection of the assets and strict confidentiality laws to protect their privacy with perpetual or 120 year life spans.
+A St. Lucia International Trust designed for foreigners offers strong protection of the assets.
+In addition, they offer strict confidentiality laws to protect their privacy.
+Plus, the statutes offer perpetual or 120 year life spans.

 The St. Lucia International Trust Act of 2002 (hereinafter the “Act”) governs the formation, activities, and termination of trusts.
-This Act protects foreigners from other countries’ laws, creditors, and forced heirships.
+This Act, additionally, protects foreigners from other countries’ laws, creditors, and forced heirships.

 Saint Lucia (St. Lucia) is an island country located in the Caribbean.
 It was colonized by both the French and the British which affects its political system and judicial system.